-Since her move to New York, Sol has appeared at illustrious venues such as Lincoln Center, Town Hall, Symphony Space, The New Victory Theater and The Joyce Theater.
-Sol has toured internationally with Soledad Barrios and Noche Flamenca.
+Sol has appeared at illustrious venues such as Lincoln Center, Town Hall, Symphony Space, The New Victory Theater and The Joyce Theater and toured internationally with Soledad Barrios and Noche Flamenca.

-In addition to performing, directing and choreographing, Sol is also an accomplished teacher, having traveled the country leading masterclasses as well as residencies with Flamenco Vivo, Alvin Ailey, Young Audiences, Brooklyn Arts Council.
-She is currently an instructor at Mark Morris Dance Group faculty.
-Whether teaching, dancing, singing or directing, Sol stays very close to the roots of flamenco.
+In addition to performing, directing and choreographing, Sol is also an accomplished teacher, leading masterclasses as well as residencies with Flamenco Vivo, Alvin Ailey, Brooklyn Arts Council and others.

 Tap dancer, balafonist

 Irene Koloseus, born in Austria, is a dancer, choreographer, percussionist and educator.
 Irene founded the award-winning Brooklyn based touring company, Feraba-African Rhythm Tap in 1996 and is the recipient of numerous awards, including the Sunshine Award and Jubilation Foundation.

 Irene has been a teaching artist for more than 20 years and is a faculty member of Third Street Music School, Young Audiences, Brooklyn Arts Council, Arts Horizons and many more.
 She has designed curriculum-based movement and music residencies for students of all ages and abilities and has also conducted staff development programs for educators.